Saturday, September 27, 2008

 Monday, September 15, 2008

 There is an old saying, batted around in farm circles, that it is so dry in eastern Colorado that the water is wet only on one side.
-The rest of the state is not that much better off, though you wouldn’t know it from the last few weeks’ afternoon storms.
+The rest of the state is not that much better off, though you wouldn’t know it from a few weeks’ afternoon storms.
 Colorado’s annual average rainfall is somewhere near 17 inches a year.

 But that doesn’t stop us from trying to grow things.